Category theory for scientists (Old version): Finite colimits in

-An equivalence relation on a set $X$ can be thought of as a way of partitioning $X$.
-A {\em partition of $X$} consists of a set $I$, called {\em the set of partitions}, and for every element $i\in I$ a subset $X_i\ss X$ such that two properties hold: \begin{itemize} \item every element $x\in X$ is in some subset (i.e. for all $x\in X$ there exists $i\in I$ such that $x\in X_i$); and \item no element can be found in two different subsets (i.e. if $x\in X_i$ and $x\in X_j$ then $i=j$). \end{itemize}
+\begin{example}[Partitions] An equivalence relation on a set $X$ can be thought of as a way of partitioning $X$.
+A {\em partition of $X$} consists of a set $I$, called {\em the set of parts}, and for every element $i\in I$ a subset $X_i\ss X$ such that two properties hold: \begin{itemize} \item every element $x\in X$ is in some part (i.e. for all $x\in X$ there exists $i\in I$ such that $x\in X_i$); and \item no element can be found in two different parts (i.e. if $x\in X_i$ and $x\in X_j$ then $i=j$). \end{itemize}

-Given a partition of $X$, we define an equivalence relation $\sim$ on $X$ by saying $x\sim x'$ if $x$ and $x'$ are in the same partition (i.e. if there exists $i\in I$ such that $x,x'\in X_i$).
-The partitions become the equivalence classes of this relation.
-Conversley, given an equivalence relation, one makes a partition on $X$ by taking $I$ to be the set of equivalence classes and for each $i\in I$ letting $X_i$ be the elements in that equivalence class.
+Given a partition of $X$, we define an equivalence relation $\sim$ on $X$ by saying $x\sim x'$ if $x$ and $x'$ are in the same part (i.e. if there exists $i\in I$ such that $x,x'\in X_i$).
+The parts become the equivalence classes of this relation.
+Conversely, given an equivalence relation, one makes a partition on $X$ by taking $I$ to be the set of equivalence classes and for each $i\in I$ letting $X_i$ be the elements in that equivalence class.

 \end{example}